 All official statements issued by subordinate committees of the Baltimore GMB bearing the name Industrial Workers of the World shall be subject to the formal approval of the Baltimore GMB.

 The Campaigns Committee is a subordinate body to the GMB and its decisions may be overridden by the GMB at any time.
 The purpose of the Campaigns Committee is to coordinate the branch’s workplace organizing campaigns.
 The Campaigns Committee has its own set of bylaws that govern it.
 These bylaws may not contradict the GMB bylaws or the IWW Constitution.
-Meetings of the Campaigns Committee are open to all branch members in good standing, but not to the general public.
+Meetings of the Campaigns Committee are open to all branch members in good standing with the exception of a brief closed portion wherein the Committee may discuss sensitive, identifying information on new leads.
+Campaigns Committee meetings are not open to the public.

 The Baltimore IWW will maintain an ongoing relationship of mutual aid and cooperation with the two IWW worker-owned cooperatives in Baltimore: Red Emma’s Coffeehouse and Bookstore and Baltimore Bicycle Works.